Reset-Type-Studio/Glyphs-Scripts/README.md

 ---

 ## Contributions & Feedback
-- Found a bug= Want a new features?
-Open an Issue!
+- Found a bug?
+Want to add a new feature?
 - Feel free to contribute improvements via Pull Requests.

 ---